pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 02 - deploy Kafka.md

 root@iidr-virtual-machine:/usr/bin# sudo systemctl status confluent-schema-registry

+## List default created topics

 root@iidr-virtual-machine:/usr/bin# kafka-topics --zookeeper=localhost:2181 --list
 ```
 __confluent.support.metrics
 _confluent-metrics
 _schemas
 ```

+## Creation of the new topics

+This step is not required for actual deployment of IIDR, but one may check if Kafka operates well

 root@iidr-virtual-machine:/usr/bin# kafka-topics --zookeeper iidr-virtual-machine:2181 --create --topic KafkaTopicTest --replication-factor 1 --partitions 1